Jony635/MegaCarGame/README.md

 ### Keyboard:

-- Use ARROWS for moving your vehicle (Down Arrow for going backwards and normal brake).
+- Use ARROWS to move your vehicle (Down Arrow for going backwards and normal brake).
-- Use P for using the Turbo.
+- Use P to use the Turbo.
-- Use SPACE for using the Hand Brake.
+- Use SPACE to use the Hand Brake.
-- Use 3 key for respawn at the beggining.
+- Use 3 key to respawn at the beggining.

 ### Controller:

-- Use the LEFT_STICK for orienting your vehicle.
+- Use the LEFT_STICK to orientate your vehicle.
-- Use the RIGHT_TRIGGER for moving ahead.
+- Use the RIGHT_TRIGGER to move ahead.
-- Use the A button for using the Turbo.
+- Use the A BUTTON to use the Turbo.
-- Use the LEFT_TRIGGER for using the normal brake and go backwards.
+- Use the LEFT_TRIGGER to use the normal brake and go backwards.
+- Use the RB_TRIGGER to use the Hand Brake.

 ## GOAL OF THE GAME

-Do a complete loop taking all the checkpoints for winning the game and to listen to the epic final sound! ^^
+Do a complete loop taking all the checkpoints for winning the game and to listen to the epic final sound! ^^ You can't loose in this game!

 ## AUTHORS